sdiehl/write-you-a-haskell/evaluation.md

 Call by value is an extremely common evaluation model.
 Many programming languages both imperative and functional use this evaluation strategy.
-The essence of call-by-value is that there two categories of expressions: *terms* and *values*.
+The essence of call-by-value is that there are two categories of expressions: *terms* and *values*.
 Values are lambda expressions and other terms which are in normal form and cannot be reduced further.
-All arguments to lambda will be reduced to normal form *before* they are bound inside the lambda and reduction only proceeds once the argument is reduced.
+All arguments to a function will be reduced to normal form *before* they are bound inside the lambda and reduction only proceeds once the arguments are reduced.

 For a simple arithmetic expression, the reduction proceeds as follows.
 Notice how the subexpression ``(2 + 2)`` is evaluated to normal form before being